 How Michigan Laws Affect Medical Marijuana Users

 Medical marijuana users are more likely to have elevated levels of THC in their system, especially if they use it every day.
-On the other hand, for a person who uses marijuana for recreational purposes once in a blue moon, the THC levels will likely dissipate much faster.
+On the other hand, if a person only uses marijuana for recreational purposes once in a blue moon, the THC levels will likely dissipate much faster.
 What this means is that an occasional recreational user who smoked a joint a few hours earlier may no longer have any effect.
-Whereas, a medical marijuana user who has not smoked a joint for a day or more could still have elevated THC levels in his or her system.
+Whereas a medical marijuana user who has not smoked a joint for a day or more could still have elevated THC levels in his or her system.

 The fact is that there is no “one and done” measure for how long THC appears in your blood system.
 It really depends on a lot of factors:

 - What form of marijuana you used (edibles versus smoking it, for example)